blei-lab/treeffuser/README.rst

 Treeffuser
 ====================

 Treeffuser is an easy-to-use package for **probabilistic prediction on tabular data with tree-based diffusion models**.
-Treeffuser estimates distributions of the form ``p(y|x)`` where ``x`` is a feature vector and ``y`` is a target vector.
+It estimates distributions of the form ``p(y|x)`` where ``x`` is a feature vector and ``y`` is a target vector.
 Treeffuser can model conditional distributions ``p(y|x)`` that are arbitrarily complex (e.g., multimodal, heteroscedastic, non-gaussian, heavy-tailed, etc.).

-It is designed to adhere closely to the scikit-learn API and requires minimal user tuning.
+It is designed to adhere closely to the scikit-learn API and require minimal user tuning.

+Treeffuser is detailed in the paper: `Treeffuser: Probabilistic Predictions via Conditional Diffusions with Gradient-Boosted Trees <https://arxiv.org/abs/2406.07658>`_.

 Installation
 ============